-4.2.2 File naming convention
+4.4.2 File naming convention

-The RCS log file must follow the file naming convention:
+The RCS log file shall follow the file naming convention:

-[rcs_name].log
+[rcs\name].log

-Where [rcs_name] is the name of the RCS in lower case characters, with only hyphens "-" or underscores "" as separators (e.g., tds_calba.log).
+Where [rcs\name] is the name of the RCS in lower case characters, with only hyphens "-" or underscores "\" as separators (e.g., tds\calba.log).

-It must be noticed that, in practice, this naming convention is only applicable to the ROC team, since the log filename is an input argument of the RCS.
+N.B In practice this naming convention is only applicable to the ROC team, since the log filename is an input argument of the RCS.

-4.2.3 Format and content
+4.4.3 Format and content

-The log file must be an ASCII format file.
-It must contain enough information about the execution of the RCS, in order to allow the ROC and the teams in charge to monitor the S/W behaviour and to diagnose unexpected events.
+The log file shall be an ASCII format file.
+It shall contain enough information about the execution of the RCS, in order to allow the ROC and the teams in charge to monitor the S/W behaviour and to diagnose unexpected events.

-Each line of the file must start with the following prefix:
+Each line of the file shall start with the following prefix:

-[YYYY:MM:DD] [hh:mm:ss] -- [log_level] -- [message]
+[YYYY:MM:DD] [hh:mm:ss] -- [log\level] -- [message]

-Where [YYYY:MM:DD] and [hh:mm:ss] are the date (YYYY=4-digits year, MM=2-digits month and DD=2-digits day of month) and time (hh=2-digits hours, mm=2-digits minutes and ss=2-digits seconds) of the log event. [log_level] is the level of severity of the log event (see table in the next section) and [message] is a one line description of the log event.
+Where [YYYY:MM:DD] and [hh:mm:ss] are the date (YYYY=4-digits year, MM=2-digits month and DD=2-digits day of month) and time (hh=2-digits hours, mm=2-digits minutes and ss=2-digits seconds) of the log event. [log\level] is the level of severity of the log event (see table in the next section) and [message] is a one line description of the log event.

-4.2.1 Log event severity levels
+4.4.1 Log event severity levels